Skip to content

 It includes a scatter plot that maps students across two dimensions:

-• Skill gains - on-grade skills gained per week during the selected period
+• Skill gains: on-grade skills gained per week

 Students further right are more active, and students higher up are gaining more new skills.